jmart5/containerized_autograder/README.md

 * Forgetting to add student submissions to the grading directory. <br>```AutograderError: No student submissions found in '/grading_dir'.```<br>
 This error can be correct by adding the student submission files to the grading directory (grading_dir).
+* Not adding test cases. `No suitable testcases found.` This will not return an error, but this message will appear in the grading comments.
+Make sure test case files have been added to the test case directory.

 ## Background